Photo Copyright Affect Autism

 So what the heck is the Affect Diathesis Hypothesis?

 Diathesis is just a predisposition to something.
 The Affect Diathesis Hypothesis is about the connection between affect and different processing capacities.
-In children with Autism Spectrum Disorder (ASD), it could be that they have some predisposition—due to biologically-based processing problems—to failing to connect affect (or intent) to motor planning and sequencing capacities and symbol formation.
-(For now let’s just call motor planning, sequencing capacities, and symbol formation “learning”.)
+Dr. Greenspan postulated that children diagnosed with Autism Spectrum Disorder (ASD) could have some predisposition—due to biologically-based processing problems—to failing to connect affect (or intent) to motor planning and sequencing capacities and symbol formation.
+(For now let’s just call motor planning, sequencing capacities, and symbol formation ‘learning’.)

-That is, because they are predisposed to not connect affect with learning, they are unable to have affective interactions.
-This is why autism was originally characterised as children without emotion.
+That is, because they are predisposed to not connect affect with learning, it’s very difficult to have affective interactions.
+This is why autism was originally characterized as children without emotion.
 It’s not that they didn’t have emotion; it’s that they didn’t engage in affect with others in a reciprocal way.
-Dr. Greenspan posited that since affective interactions underlie social learning and development, this is the dilemma for children stuck in their development.
+Dr. Greenspan posited that since affective interactions underlie social learning and development, this is the dilemma.

-However, loving and warm engagement is different from reciprocal chains of affective interaction and this is the biggest challenge with most children on the spectrum.
-So how can a parent help?
+However, loving and warm engagement is different from reciprocal chains of affective interaction and this is the challenge.
 Dr. Greenspan said that if we cannot help them with reciprocal affective interactions, they are more likely to have erupting, intense, catastrophic emotional responses.
 It’s hard to symbolize unmodulated, extreme feelings and we want to help our children who exhibit such distress.